 14. Wander the Downtown Long Beach Waterfront

 After a day of exploring Long Beach, wandering downtown along the waterfront is a relaxing way to spend an evening.
-Of course, you’ll want to check out the wide array of restaurants along Pine Avenue, aptly nicknamed “restaurant row”.
+Of course, you’ll want to check out the wide array of restaurants along Pine Avenue, aptly nicknamed “Restaurant Row.”

 Restaurants include Rock Bottom Brewery, King’s Fish House, George’s Greek Café, and BO-Beau, to name just a few.
 Afterward, indulge in nightlife or just enjoy the ‘20s and ‘30s-era buildings decked out in LED lights.

-Shopping among the art galleries, antiques, and vintage clothing stores in the East Village Arts District, which is located between Ocean Boulevard, Alamitos Avenue, and Long Beach Boulevard, is among the most fun things to do in Long Beach for shopaholics.
+Shopping among the art galleries, antiques, and vintage clothing stores in the East Village Arts District, located between Ocean Boulevard, Alamitos Avenue, and Long Beach Boulevard, is among the most fun things to do in Long Beach for shopaholics.

 15. Learn to Waterski at Long Beach Marine Stadium

-This Long Beach California site is currently the home of races for the Southern California Speedboat Club and the annual Long Beach Sprint Nationals, which sees competition from teams from around the world.
+This Long Beach site is currently the home of races for the Southern California Speedboat Club and the annual Long Beach Sprint Nationals, which sees competition from teams from around the world.

 16. Watch for Birds at Seal Beach National Wildlife Refuge

 Established in 1972, Seal Beach National Wildlife Refuge is located on 965 acres near the community of Seal Beach.
 It’s a popular habitat for migrating birds.
-Watch for great blue heron and endangered species like the California clapper rail and the Belding’s Savannah sparrow.
+Watch for great blue herons and endangered species like the California clapper rail and the Belding’s Savannah sparrow.